visioninhope/inferable-agents/README.md

 ## Contributing

-We welcome contributions to all our SDKs.
+We welcome contributions to all projects in the Inferable repository.
 Please read our [contributing guidelines](./CONTRIBUTING.md) before submitting any pull requests.

 ## License

-- All SDKs in this repository are licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+All code in this repository is licensed under the MIT License.
-- Inferable Cloud is currently a proprietary closed-source product.